 This chicken salad goes well on sandwiches, scoops easy on top of lettuce to make a salad or you can eat it with saltine crackers.
 As a versatile dish, it’s easy to store and great to make for a large family or bring to a potluck.

-Making the Chicken Salad
+Making Homemade Chicken Salad

 This best chicken salad recipe is chopping intensive.
 After chopping, just add all the ingredients to a bowl and mix together.

 It’s best to do all of your similar activities at once.
-Get everything you need out of the fridge together, wash it together, then chop together.
+Get everything you need out of the fridge together, wash it together, then chop it together.

 For example, you’ll want to get your celery and grapes out of the fridge at the same time, then you can wash them in the same colander and then chop them on the same cutting board.